 The University of Gloucestershire has a strong teaching heritage stretching back nearly 200 years.
 We have grown into a diverse, vibrant community of 12,000 students and 1,600 staff.
 With campuses in the beautiful spa town of Cheltenham and cathedral city of Gloucester, we offer our students a specialised and dynamic place to learn, grow and make lasting connections.

 More than 94% of our graduates are in work or further study within six months of graduation (DLHE 2015/16).
-We are in the UK’s top 20 universities for best courses and lecturers, student support and international experience (WhatUni Student Choice Awards 2016) and our students also ranked us highly in the Times Higher Education Student Experience survey 2016.
+We are Equal 10th for high-quality staff/lectures - THE Student Experience Survey 2018.